 Spoken prayers are a large part of our gatherings.
 We believe in the power of prayer, and we often pray for specific needs and requests.

-The Lord’s Supper will be included in the worship service.
-This time of remembrance is the original way of remembering the sacrifice Jesus made on our behalf.
-The first century church celebrated this observance on the first day of the week.
+The Lord’s Supper (or Communion) is a central part of our worship service.
+This time of remembrance is the original way of celebrating the sacrifice Jesus made on our behalf.
+The first century church celebrated this observance on the first day of each week.

 Who preaches is not as important as what is preached.
 He won’t be wearing any special clothing that sets him apart.
 He is one of us.
 The reason for this is our belief that all are equal in the priesthood of believers.

-The lesson will be around 20-30 minutes.
-We hope you find it refreshingly Bible-centered and useful as you begin a new week.
+The lesson will be around 25-30 minutes.
+We hope you find it refreshingly Bible-centered, useful, and encouraging as you begin a new week.

-Inviting worshippers to make a commitment for Jesus will be a part of the sermon.
-At the close of the lesson, the speaker will “extend an invitation”.
-He will encourage those who wish to “respond” to come to the front of the auditorium while the congregation sings.
+Inviting worshipers to make a commitment to Jesus will sometimes be part of the sermon.
+At the close of the lesson, the speaker will usually “extend an invitation”.
+He will encourage those who wish to “respond” to go to him or one of the elders while the congregation sings.

 Don’t feel ill-at-ease during this invitation.
 You will not be singled out in any way.

 There may be several who respond, or none.
 Some may respond for baptism.
 Some to confess sins.
-Some to ask for prayers for a specific need.
+Some to ask for prayers for a specific need or to give thanks.

 If anyone responds for baptism, you will witness baptism during the service.
 The baptism will be by immersion for the forgiveness of sins.

 How many times will you be asked for money?
 None.
-However, containers will be passed to collect the weekly financial offering.
-As our guest, you are welcome to make a donation if you’d like, but feel perfectly comfortable in just passing the collection plate on down the row if you prefer.
+We have containers in the back room to collect the weekly financial offering.
+As our guest, you are welcome to make a donation if you’d like, but please do not feel obligated to do so.

 What Will Be Expected of You?